jeremycai99/Full-Custom-MAC-Unit-Design/README.md

 - All designs under 1.0V.
 - Full-custom MAC unit based on GPDK045, with Metal 5 top layer.
 - 8-bit radix-4 Booth encoding multiplier.
-- 16-bit Carry Bypass Adder (optimal compared to Ripple Carry Adder, Carry Look-Ahead Adder, and Han-Carlson Adder.
+- 16-bit Carry Bypass Adder (optimal compared to Ripple Carry Adder, Carry Look-Ahead Adder, and Han-Carlson Adder).
 - Minimum area design: 1291 $um^2$ for single-cycle; 1441 $um^2$ for two-stage pipeline design with additional 32 pipeline registers.
 - Optimized delay performance and maximum clock frequency: The maximum clock frequency for the single-cycle design is 225MHz (clock period 4.4ns) with worst-case CBA carry propagation, and a maximum of 417MHz (clock peroid 2.4ns) for the pipeline design.
 - Low power consumption (average 408uW for single-cycle @225MHz, 570uW for pipeline @417MHz)